jyellick/obc-docs/api/Openchain API.md

 }
 ```

-## Openchain REST API:
+## Open Blockchain REST API:

-You can work with the Openchain REST API through any tool of your choice.
+You can work with the Open Blockchain REST API through any tool of your choice.
 For example, the curl command line utility or a browser based client such as the Firefox Rest Client or Chrome Postman.
 You can likewise trigger REST requests directly through [Swagger](http://swagger.io/).
 However, until these APIs become public, we ask that you set up the Swagger-UI package locally on your machine instead of uploading them directly to the Swagger service.
 To set up Swagger locally, follow the instructions [here](#to-set-up-swagger-ui).

-**Note:** The Openchain REST interface port is defined as port 5000 inside the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).
+**Note:** The Open Blockchain REST interface port is defined as port 5000 inside the [openchain.yaml](https://github.com/openblockchain/obc-peer/blob/master/openchain.yaml).
 If you are sending REST requests to the peer node from the same machine, use port 5000.
 If you are sending REST requests through Swagger, the port specified in the Swagger file is port 3000.
 This is done to emphasize that Swagger will likely not run on the same machine as the peer process or outside Vagrant.
 In order to send requests from the Swagger-UI or Swagger-Editor interface edit the Swagger file to the port number of your choice.

 **Note on test blockchain** If you want to test the REST APIs locally, construct a test blockchain by running the TestServerOpenchain_API_GetBlockCount test implemented inside [api_test.go](https://github.com/openblockchain/obc-peer/blob/master/openchain/api_test.go).
 This test will create a test blockchain with 5 blocks.
 Subsequently restart the peer process.